-Issue 14.
-3 of the Journal of Private International Law has just been released.
-It contains the following articles:
+The latest issue of RabelsZ has just been released.
+It focuses on “legal methodology” and contains the following articles:

 Reinhard Zimmermann, Reinhard, Juristische Methodenlehre in Deutschland (Legal Methodology in Germany), pp. 241 et seq